New examples of G$_2$-structures with divergence-free torsion: G2 -structures over the Lie algebras g A, B, C

 \subsection{Auxiliary formulas}

-The following technical results aim to provide a better understanding of the symmetric $2$-tensor $\tau_{27}$.
-All of them can be established by straightforward computations.
-We assume only that $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are pairwise-commuting and that $\varphi$ is given as in equation \eqref{G2-estructura}.
+The following technical results aim to provide a better handling of the symmetric $2$-tensor $\tau_{27}$, which is a crucial step in the proof of Theorem \ref{thm: divergencia} below and ultimately allows us to establish two of the main results of this paper (Theorems \ref{thm: diag_divergenceless} and \ref{thm: adiag_divergenceless}).
+Lemma \ref{lemma: cuentoso} can be obtained by straightforward computations (see also Appendix \ref{section: maple 2023}), from which Corollary \ref{cor: cuentoso}.
+We assume only that $A$, $B$, $C \in \mathfrak{sl}(4, \mathbb{R})$ are pairwise-commuting and that $\varphi$ is given as in equation \eqref{eq: G2-estructura}.

 \begin{lemma} The following formulas hold in $(\mathfrak{g}_{A,B,C}, \varphi)$:

 \end{lemma}

 \begin{corollary} Define